 Coexistence of other MAPI-using software might be a problem

-Source Exchange Server data is accessed by CodeTwo software using MAPI libraries.
-It might be a good idea to make sure there is no other MAPI-using software enabled during the migration.
-It is not really required to disable third party MAPI-using applications in the same environment, but if the other software performs many Exchange operations via MAPI the same time you migrate this can affect the migration speed as both applications will have to share Exchange's time.
+Source Exchange Server data is accessed by CodeTwo software via MAPI libraries or Exchange Web Services.
+When connecting via MAPI, it might be a good idea to make sure there is no other MAPI-using software enabled during the migration.
+It is not really required to disable third-party MAPI-using applications in the same environment, but if the other software performs many Exchange operations via MAPI the same time you migrate, this can affect the migration speed as both applications will have to share Exchange's time.

 You actually migrate 30% more data than you have